Housing and Community Development Commission (HCDC)

 The Executive Committee has the following responsibilities:

-Review recommendations from Application Review Committees to ensure compliance with regulations and consistency with available funding, and make recommendations to the full Commission regarding such matters.
+Review recommendations from Advisory and Recommendation Committees to ensure compliance with regulations and consistency with available funding, and make recommendations to the full Commission regarding such matters.

 Hear and render judgment on formal appeals (as outlined in the Citizen Participation Plan) of any decisions made by the staff or Commission in regard to its programs or policies.
 The decision of the Executive Committee shall be final.